 The award-winning Morocco Mall is one of the biggest shopping centres in Africa.
 The gleaming silver structure overlooks the coast, with its futuristic style screaming for attention.
 Restaurants serve an array of global cuisines as well as traditional Moroccan favourites.
 You’ll find big brands such as Dior, Armani, Fendi, Diesel, Karen Millen, Louis Vuitton, Zara and Ralph Lauren among the diverse stores.
 A large pool and fountain can be found to the rear of the mall, while fans of the ocean deep will be delighted by the numerous creatures housed within the large aquarium.

 Casablanca is home to many restaurants, making it easy to find the perfect destination for a leisurely lunch date, a relaxed brunch or a tasty evening meal.
-Come evening time, you’ll find everything from casual eateries to up-market gourmet restaurants.
+By evening, you’ll find everything from casual eateries to up-market gourmet restaurants.
 The city’s diversity is reflected in the wide array of cuisines available.
-As well as traditional Moroccan dishes, and meals that reflect the nation’s French and Spanish legacies, you’ll find food from places like Italy, China, Lebanon and Japan.
-Vegetarian options are fairly easy to find and fresh seafood is plentiful.
+As well as traditional Moroccan dishes and meals that reflect the nation’s French and Spanish legacies, you’ll find food from places like Italy, China, Lebanon and Japan.
+Top vegetarian restaurants are fairly easy to find and fresh seafood is plentiful.

-In an Islamic nation like Morocco, drinking isn’t generally such a popular activity.
+In an Islamic nation like Morocco, drinking isn’t generally a popular activity.
 While bars and clubs are normally only found in the most touristy parts of the country, Casablanca is an exception to the rule.
 Stylish and swanky cocktail bars attract a glamorous set.
-If you’re into live music you won’t be disappointed, with jazz bars, piano bars, live bands and so on.
+If you’re into live music, you won’t be disappointed, with jazz bars, piano bars, live bands and more scattered across town.
 One of the city’s liveliest nightclubs is Cabaret Embassy, where the sounds of chaabi (Moroccan pop music) pulse through the air and dancers take to the stage to help get the party rocking.